top of page

-The Truth About Transgender Medicine
+The truth About transgender Medicine

 Is NZ's transgender medicine guideline an example of regulatory failure?
 Jan Rivers has published a 20 page report assessing the PATHA (Professional Association for Transgender Health Aotearoa) guideline for transgender care.
 “Like a lot of gender ideology research, the quality is very poor,” she says.